The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Other Airline Partners

-• Aeromexico Club Premier.
-Since Club Premier uses kilometers and not miles, its awards are inflated by around 1.6X compared to other Capital One partner airlines.
+• Aeromexico Club Premier: Since Club Premier uses kilometers and not miles, its awards are inflated by around 1.6X compared to other Capital One partner airlines.

-• Asia Miles.
-Asia Miles typically requires fewer miles to book flights on Cathay Pacific flights than flights through its oneworld alliance partners.
+• Asia Miles: Asia Miles typically requires fewer miles to book flights on Cathay Pacific flights than flights through its oneworld alliance partners.
 However, you may find a few decent deals when using your points to book short domestic American Airlines flights.

-• Emirates Skywards.
-You may consider transferring your miles to this program if you wish to experience the famed luxury that the airline’s premium cabins have to offer.
+• Emirates Skywards: You may consider transferring your miles to this program if you wish to experience the famed luxury that the airline's premium cabins have to offer.
 It is also the only Capital One airline partner through which you may book JetBlue flights.
 However, its award rates leave considerable room for improvement.

-• Turkish Airlines Miles&Smiles.
-The Miles&Smiles program might work well for you if you wish to book flights with Turkish Airlines or Star Alliance members, such as United Airlines and Air Canada.
+• Turkish Airlines Miles&Smiles: The Miles&Smiles program might work well for you if you wish to book flights with Turkish Airlines or Star Alliance members, such as United Airlines and Air Canada.
 For example, flying from most states in the U.S. to Hawaii in economy currently requires just 7,500 miles.
-However, you’ll need to pay steep fuel surcharges with some Star Alliance members.
+However, you'll need to pay steep fuel surcharges with some Star Alliance members.

-• Virgin Red.
-While Virgin Atlantic’s award flight rates seem promising, you might need to pay a tidy sum in fuel surcharges.
-It partners with several other airlines such as ANA, Delta and Hawaiian Airlines.
+• Virgin Red: While Virgin Atlantic's award flight rates seem promising, you might need to pay a tidy sum in fuel surcharges.
+It partners with several other airlines, such as ANA, Delta and Hawaiian Airlines.
 You might get good value for your Virgin points if you use them to book business or first-class round-trip tickets on ANA flights between the U.S. and Japan or Europe.

-• EVA Air Infinity MileageLands.
-Transfers to this Capital One partner airline come at a 2:1.5 ratio, meaning 1,000 Capital One miles will be converted to 750 Infinity MileageLands miles.
-One scenario in which you might benefit by transferring your miles to this program is if you wish to book an award ticket with multiple stopovers.
+• EVA Air Infinity MileageLands: Transfers to this Capital One partner airline come at a 2:1.5 ratio, meaning 1,000 Capital One miles will convert to 750 Infinity MileageLands miles.
+You might benefit by transferring your miles to this program if you wish to book an award ticket with multiple stopovers.

 Top Hotel Partners